 Outbreak Cases - At least 3 confirmed or probable cases within a core group within 14 days of each other and linked to the school setting.

 All Active Cases - Current number of students and staff who have recently tested positive for COVID-19 and are in quarantine as a result.

 Staff Quarantine - The percentage of staff members currently quarantined.
-The total number of staff is equal to 355.
+The total number of staff is currently 342.

 Active Student Cases

 Parker Junior High